Buffalo and Susquehanna Railroad: North to Buffalo

 The B&S route in 1903, with planned expansion to Buffalo and Sagamore started.

-As the Goodyear lumber and coal empire flourished, the Buffalo and Susquehanna Railroad did very well moving tons of coal, coke, logs, finished lumber, Hemlock bark, hides, finished leather products, and a small but steady number of passengers.
+As the Goodyear lumber and coal empire flourished, the Buffalo and Susquehanna Railroad did well moving tons of coal, coke, logs, finished lumber, Hemlock bark, hides, finished leather products, and a small but steady number of passengers.
 The brothers had a goal of getting everything to Buffalo, where they could create companies to use the products from Pennsylvania.

 By 1902, more than 140 mi of spurs were reported.
 As coal and lumber supplies were exhausted in one area the track was pulled up and laid in another.
 The Goodyear brothers continued to buy up timber properties, coal fields, and eventually ore fields throughout the area.

 In 1902, Frank Goodyear created the Buffalo and Susquehanna Mining Company, which leased 120 acre of Iron Ore land in the Mesabi Range, Minnesota, with an estimated 15 Million tons of ore.
 To get this iron ore from Minnesota to Buffalo, he created the Buffalo & Susquehanna Steamship Company.
 Two freighters, the Frank H. Goodyear and the S. M. Clement, were built to carry ore from the company's mines in Minnesota and Michigan down to Buffalo.

 To get the coal to Buffalo, the Goodyear brothers incorporated the Buffalo & Susquehanna Railway in 1902 to build north from Wellsville to Buffalo, a total of almost 90 mi.
 In order to raise the capital to get to Buffalo, the brothers went public with their company and raised $17,000,000 for the completion of their railroad.

 In 1901, a $15,000,000 mortgage on the property of the Buffalo & Susquehanna Railroad Company was filed in the Register and Recorder's office at Wellsboro, Pennsylvania.
 Fisk & Robinson, one of the best-known bond houses in Wall Street funded the bond.
 This money helped the railroad fund the railroad's operations, and its expansions south to Sagamore and north to Buffalo.